-In the new home, Randall will have more time to spend on his hobbies and interact with the community.
-He plans on furthering his photography skills and growing a garden, and he would like to form a service dog training organization.
-He enjoys having a kitchen that will enable him to cook.
+In his home, Randall has more time to spend on his hobbies and interact with the community.
+He plans on furthering his photography skills, growing a garden, and he would like to form a service dog training organization.
+He enjoys having a kitchen that enables him to cook.

 Randall says he is grateful to HFOT’s donors and supporters for making a fresh start possible.
-“The house that HFOT has offered to build for me, to build my life and rejoin the community, comes as such a blessing,” he says.
+“The house that HFOT built for me, to rebuild my life and rejoin the community, comes as such a blessing,” he says.
 “This is made possible only because of you, the people that have given not only monetary donations, but time, effort and care for all this country’s returning children.
 Thank you for giving to such a wonderful cause and organization.”